On Herring Cove Road

 Mr. Rosen didn’t immediately question his wife’s decisions.
 He had learned to wait and after he had given it some thought, he would find that she was right.

 His wife was his paragon.
 In the past, when she had decided that they would make a dramatic change in their life, which was not often, she had never been wrong.
 When he returned from the war as a noticeably broken man, his wife suggested, as a needed change, they move to Canada.
 She was right.
 When they had the means and the opportunity presented itself to purchase an established drugstore, she pushed her reluctant husband to do it, and she was right.
 When their first store was doing well, she suggested they open another.
 She was right again.
 Moreover, when, after the seventh location was operating smoothly and making a profit, Mr. Rosen tried beating his wife to the punch by suggesting they open another location.
 His wife surprised him by disagreeing and telling him that they had had enough locations.
-Once again, she was right, though he did not know it at the time.
+Once again, she was right, though he didn't know it at the time.

 The only decision that Mr. Rosen wasn’t confident with was the one to move to Gilmore Street, not so much the house, but the location.
 On Jubilee Road, where they had lived for almost twenty years, the couple never saw their neighbors.
 The houses were separated from one another by almost three-hundred and sixty degrees of trees, almost because the tree lines were broken only by the long driveways.
 Gilmore was dramatically different from Jubilee.
 There was no isolation.
-The houses lining it were literally a spitting distance from one another, and Mr. Rosen did not have to do a survey to be confident that in that lower / middle-class neighborhood his wife and he were the only Jews.
+The houses lining it were literally a spitting distance from one another, and Mr. Rosen didn't have to do a survey to be confident that in that lower / middle-class neighborhood his wife and he were the only Jews.
 With their telling last name and his stereotypical Jewish face, he was certain that his neighbors had realized it and, even with the lack of space between the homes, kept their distance because of it.
 That was fine with him, but he knew his wife would like more contact with them.
 He believed that the main reason she had picked that neighborhood was to make friends.

 Mr. and Mrs. Rosen had differing opinions of their neighbors.
 Mrs. Rosen didn’t believe they were bigots, except perhaps those on their immediate right, but thought the problems were that they had no children, were old enough to be the parents of most of those on the street and their accents made them appear as foreigners and perhaps even snobbish.
 Having little to nothing in common with the other families made for distant relations, at least initially.